 Lincoln Middle School, SMMUSD

 Sharon Klein Hart has taught English Language Arts and Social Studies for more than 25 years as a teacher at Lincoln Middle School in the Santa Monica-Malibu Unified School District.
 She is currently the professional development teacher leader for her site and a Los Angeles County teacher leader for the organization, Facing History and Ourselves.
 Sharon enjoys creating curriculum units that combine ELA, social studies, and social-emotional learning.
 She has participated in many curriculum development workshops including “Celebrating the 325th Anniversary of Bach’s Birth in Leipzig, Germany: a National Endowment for the Humanities Summer Institute” (What Would Johann Download?); UCLA’s History-Geography Project (When Worlds Collide: African Slavery and the Atlantic Slave Trade, 1492-1789); and UC Berkeley’s Greater Good Science Center (Fostering Social Emotional Growth in Yourself and Your Students).
-She was also pleased to serve as a teacher consultant for the Broad Stage’s SPEAK: Tap and Kathak Unite lesson plans.
+Sharon was a member of the Teacher/Artist Collaborative that created the 2018 Broad Stage study guide for the “The Diary of Anne Frank” (a staged reading).
+She also served as a teacher consultant for the Broad Stage’s SPEAK: Tap and Kathak Unite lesson plans.

 Dena Elementary, LAUSD